Lincolnwood, Illinois: Recreation

-Shopping and food
+The Skokie Valley Trail runs through the town.
+As well as the North Shore Channel Trail.

+Economy

-Lincolnwood is home to the Lincolnwood Town Center, an indoor mall containing over 100 shops including Room Place, Kohl's, Champs Sports, Gap and Old Navy.
+Lincolnwood is home to the Lincolnwood Town Center, an indoor mall containing over 100 shops.
 Neighborhood shopping is available in the village along Lincoln Avenue, Devon Avenue, and Touhy Avenue.
 Additional shopping is just a short drive away at the Westfield Old Orchard, Golf Mill Shopping Center and Village Crossing Center.

 Lincolnwood is also home to many dining options, one being L. Woods.
 A scene from Ocean's Twelve was filmed there; the room in which it was filmed was renamed the "Ocean's Twelve room".

-Hospitals
+Healthcare

 Evanston Hospital (NorthShore University HealthSystem, affiliated with the University of Chicago Medical Center) has a facility in Lincolnwood, at the intersection of McCormick and Pratt.
 NorthShore University HealthSystem is composed of Evanston Hospital, Glenbrook Hospital, Highland Park Hospital, Skokie Hospital etc.

 Saint Francis Hospital operates a health center in Lincolnwood.
 Its main hospital and medical center are about 2 1⁄2 miles and about 6 minutes east in Evanston.
 Other area hospitals that serve Lincolnwood are Skokie Hospital, formerly Rush North Shore in Skokie and Swedish Covenant Hospital in Chicago.
 Resurrection Hospital and Evanston Hospital, a teaching hospital, are also minutes away and serve Lincolnwood.

+Transportation

+Bus service in the village is provided by both Pace and CTA.